LukasWoodtli/WebPage/pelican/content/models_of_computation.md

 1. reads *1* symbol at the beginning of the tape
 2. appends a string at the end of the type
-    - appendet string depends on read symbol
+    - appended string depends on read symbol
 3. removes *2* symbols at the beginning of the tape

 ### Example: Test for odd/even number